techidaily/site-windows11/source/_posts/unveiling-windows-control-for-apps-and-browsers.md

  It uses what Microsoft knows about the various websites and apps it learns based on the internet information and then decides whether it would be safe to access that service.

- We have covered a variety of[ways you can enable or disable Windows SmartScreen](https://www.makeuseof.com/windows-smartscreen-filter-enable-disable/) before, which includes reputation-based protection.
+ We have covered a variety of [ways you can enable or disable Windows SmartScreen](https://www.makeuseof.com/windows-smartscreen-filter-enable-disable/) before, which includes reputation-based protection.
 As we're focusing on just one area, we will stick with the most straightforward method here.

  On**Windows Security** , head to**App & browser control** and select**Reputation-based protection** settings.
 Now, toggle on the**Check apps and files** button, and your settings will be turned on.
 Finally, click on**Yes** to confirm your settings.